abobich675/Ribbit-Royale/README.md

 ## How to Run the System
 - The current released version of the game can be found in the Release_Builds folder of the repository (https://github.com/abobich675/Ribbit-Royale/tree/master/Release_Builds).
 Locate the build for your computer architecture.
 Downloading and running the build will allow you to play Ribbit Royale.
 - To run the game using the latest version of the repository, regardless of the last released build you must create your own build file, following the instructons above.

-- NOTE: Due to networking limitations, the clients must be run on devices with a wired internet connection.
+### **NOTE: Due to networking limitations, the clients must be run on devices with a wired internet connection.
 Wireless connections present too much latency for our network model to work properly.
+Multiple clients can be run on the same computer if desired, but this must still be on a wired connection.**

 ## Who Worked on What:
 - Baron Baker: "Snake Chase" minigame lead developer and background/sprite art